 Another aside: Among Princeton’s famed Christian professors (and presidents) is American president Woodrow Wilson, who helped form the League of Nations, which led to the United Nations.
 “He was a frequent church-goer and read the Bible regularly,” says the website Adherents.com.

 Want some more examples of universities that wouldn’t be around today without Christianity?
 Then add the University of Paris and the University of Bologna (Italy) to the list.

 In fact, Wikipedia states that “The university is generally regarded as an institution that has its origin in the Medieval Christian setting.
 Prior to the establishment of universities, European higher education took place for hundreds of years in Christian cathedral schools or monastic schools , in which monks and nuns taught classes; evidence of these immediate forerunners of the later university at many places dates back to the 6th century AD.”

 As for the assertion that scientific education, in particular, causes atheism, I’ve tackled that on this website (see “Naïve children, frightened seniors?” – http://bit.ly/Tgrt9p)

-What do you think?
-Post your thoughts below and let’s have a conversation.
+So, what do you think of all this?
+Does this make you more willing to check out Christianity?
+Type your thoughts below and let’s have a conversation.